R | | Fantasy, Mystery, Sci-Fi

-A man struggles with memories of his past, which includes a wife he cannot remember, and a nightmarish world, no one else seems to be waking up from.
+A man struggles with memories of his past, which include a wife he cannot remember and a nightmarish world no one else ever seems to wake up from.

 First there was darkness.
 Then came the strangers.
 They were a race as old as time itself.
 They had mastered the ultimate technology.
 The ability to alter physical reality by will alone.
 They called this ability "Tuning".
 But they were dying.
 Their ...